zboszor/OpenCReports/README.md

 ## Currently missing features

-* language bindings other than C
+* language bindings other than C and PHP
 * output formats other than PDF
 * graphing and barcodes (Graph, Chart and Barcode XML elements)